srikumarks/codaholic/_posts/2015-03-18-why-im-a-vegetarian.markdown

 the air and the Carbon stays back in the plant.
 This is what plants do during the day, and they do the reverse during the night, when so much light isn't available.
-The reason they build up Carbon therefore is that the former process happens just that bit more than latter.
+The reason they build up Carbon therefore is that the former process happens just that bit more than the latter.
 Plants don't need so much energy to sleep during the night, and they convert the surplus daytime solar energy into their material.